SWangechi/Sales_Trend_Analysis_By_Item/README.md

 # ☕ Cafe Sales Item Prediction App

-This project is a **machine learning-powered web application** that predicts the most likely item sold at a café based on transaction details such as quantity, price, payment method, and location.
+This project is a **machine learning-powered web application** that predicts the most likely item sold at a café based on transaction details, including quantity, price, payment method, and location.

 Built using `scikit-learn` for model training and `Streamlit` for a simple, interactive interface, the app demonstrates how to deploy predictive models in a real-world business scenario.